 Her training includes interactive and transformative theatre with Nobel Prize nominee Augusto Boal, Beyond Racism and Ally building with Healing Our Nation, and The Virtues Project, as well as technique training in voice, speech, and movement.
 Jenny’s applied theatre work includes interactive projects, new play development, and communication technique workshops.
 She has facilitated problem-solving workshops and production projects with groups as diverse as PEARLS for Teen Girls, the Private Industry Council, Milwaukee High School of the Arts, UW-Milwaukee Residence Halls, unionized workers, and university faculty.
-She has conducted Applied Theatre technique workshops at conferences and seminars throughout the United States.
+She has conducted Applied Theatre technique workshops at conferences and seminars throughout the United States and in Vienna.

 Mark is co-founder of The Center for Applied Theatre.
 He has over 35 years of university teaching experience in theatre and communication skills.
 Mark began his study of Theatre of the Oppressed with Nobel Prize nominee Augusto Boal in 1992 and has studied and/or co-facilitated with Julian Boal, Doug Paterson, Michael Rohd, David Diamond, Leigh Thompson, Norma Bowles, and others.
 He has conducted social justice and problem solving workshops and Theatre of the Oppressed educational sessions for educators, administrators, students, business leaders, workers, community organizations and those they serve in the U.S., Australia, Austria, and Canada.